apanda/ivy/index.md

 ![Added conjecture is not inductive]({{ site.url }}/assets/ninductive3.png)
 ![Conjecture 3]({{ site.url }}/assets/conjecture3.png)

 Finally we need to repeat this process one more time to arrive at an inductive invariant that can be used to prove correctness for this system.
-When inductive invariants are found Ivy informs as shown below.
+When an inductive invariant is found Ivy informs as shown below.

 ![Inductive invariants found]({{ site.url }}/assets/inductive1.png)

-<a name="lswitch"></a>Finding Inductive Invariants for Learning Switch
+<a name="other_examples"></a>Other Examples
 -----------------------------------------------------------------------------

+The ``~/ivy/examples/pldi16`` directory contains all examples mentioned in the paper.
+The examples contain the full inductive invariants, where the conjectures that were obtained interactively are at the end of the file.
+To try to verify these examples, you can comment out some conjectures, and then go through the interactive verification process.

 <hr />